 Assembly singers are selected from students already selected for chorus.
+This course is designed to address the advanced level of vocal technique and musicianship skills.
 The student spends all four quarters rehearsing and performing music of various styles and periods, but of a more advanced nature than chorus participants.
-A balanced group, designed to produce the highest musical quality performance for school and community, the Singers perform frequently throughout the year, including performances for radio and television, and national and international tours.
-Attendance at all Assembly Singer performances is required; open to student demonstrating superior vocal musical ability; audition required.
+Students will be exposed to elements of music theory, sight singing, and vocal pedagogy at an advanced level.
+A balanced group, designed to produce the highest musical quality performance for school and community, the Assembly Singers perform frequently throughout the year, including performances for radio and television, and national tours.
+Additionally, there may be emphasis placed on preparation for Solo and Ensemble as well as District Large Group Contest in the spring.
+Attendance at all Assembly Singer performances is required; open to students demonstrating superior vocal musical ability; audition required.